Here's How Your Trade MongoDB Inc. (MDB) Aggressively Right Now

 Needham gave a rating of “Buy” to MDB, setting the target price at $350 in the report published on June 10th of the current year.

-Volatility was left at 4.70%, however, over the last 30 days, the volatility rate increased by 5.17%, as shares surge +4.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +41.30% upper at present.
+Volatility was left at 4.97%, however, over the last 30 days, the volatility rate increased by 7.82%, as shares sank -29.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.77% lower at present.

-During the last 5 trading sessions, MDB rose by +0.70%, which changed the moving average for the period of 200-days by -40.16% in comparison to the 20-day moving average, which settled at $352.88.
-In addition, MongoDB Inc. saw -37.27% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MDB fell by -33.71%, which changed the moving average for the period of 200-days by -57.09% in comparison to the 20-day moving average, which settled at $347.41.
+In addition, MongoDB Inc. saw -54.45% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MDB starting from Porter Mark, who sale 1,520 shares at the price of $325.00 back on Aug 02.
-After this action, Porter Mark now owns 29,121 shares of MongoDB Inc., valued at $494,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MDB starting from Agrawal Archana, who sale 663 shares at the price of $345.55 back on Aug 29.
+After this action, Agrawal Archana now owns 2,080 shares of MongoDB Inc., valued at $229,100 using the latest closing price.

-MERRIMAN DWIGHT A, the Director of MongoDB Inc., sale 1,000 shares at $310.68 during a trade that took place back on Aug 01, which means that MERRIMAN DWIGHT A is holding 540,896 shares at $310,679 based on the most recent closing price.
+Porter Mark, the Chief Technology Officer of MongoDB Inc., sale 1,520 shares at $325.00 during a trade that took place back on Aug 02, which means that Porter Mark is holding 29,121 shares at $494,000 based on the most recent closing price.

 Stock Fundamentals for MDB